 2. In 2019, I will gain the IronmanU Certification for the knowledge it possesses.

-7. Continued: I read between 20-35 books each year with subjects ranging from management, endurance sports, heart rate training, diets, swimming sports, bike endurance training, and sport psychology.
+5. Continued: I read between 20-35 books each year with subjects ranging from management, endurance sports, heart rate training, diets, swimming sports, bike endurance training, and sport psychology.
+Here’s my current list.